-5.4.1 LAN Co-location
+5.4.1 LAN CO-LOCATION

-Access via LAN Co-location is for trading via Co-location (via Direct Connection - Co-Location), a type of electronic trading whereby the customer's orders are entered directly to BM&FBOVESPA's trading systems by ATS software running on equipment hosted in BM&FBOVESPA's data center.
+Access via LAN Co-location is for trading via Co-location (via Direct Connection - Co-Location), a type of electronic trading whereby the customer's orders are entered directly to B3's trading systems by ATS software running on equipment hosted at B3's data center.
 The systems and environments that can be accessed via LAN Co-Location are described in Annex 1.

 By definition, there is only one way of access via LAN Co-Location, comprising two pairs of 10Gbps multimode optical fiber cables.
-Each pair of optical fiber cable is connected to a different device in BM&FBOVESPA's data center so as to assure high availability of physical resources and network equipment.
+Each pair of optical fiber cable is connected to a different device in B3's data center to assure high availability of physical resources and network equipment.